Advanced Power Control - Scripting

 Starting Scripts

-There are six ways to start scripts:
+There are several ways to start scripts:

 Enabling/Disabling Scripting

 You must disable scripting (uncheck the enable box) to stop all threads before editing scripts.
 You must enable scripting before any script will start.
 Pressing the hardware reset-to-defaults switch resets to the default login and disables scripting.
+Instead of clicking "EDIT" after entering each command, you can just press enter.

 Stopping a Script